Nebu0528/Worldleo/README.md

 What to expect:
 - Ability to chat publicly and privately in a room
 - Ability to share screen
-- Ability to create polls and record user data
+- Ability to create polls and record changing user data

  ## **Version 1.1.0: Coming Soon** ##
 Plans: